0122 Real Estate Principles II (PDF with Quizzes)

 TREC Guideline Update effective September 1, 2017

-- clergy who are affiliated with a specific temple, synagogue, mosque, or church; and
+- Clergy who are affiliated with a specific temple, synagogue, mosque, or church

-As set out in Texas Occupations Code §53.025 and TREC Rule 541.1, you may request a criminal history evaluation prior to enrolling in courses.
+As set out in Texas Occupations Code §53.025 and TREC Rule 541.1, you may be requested to provide a background check prior to enrolling in Texas real estate courses.
 If you have any criminal offenses, unpaid judgments, had discipline taken against a professional or occupational license, or have performed unlicensed activity, TREC requires you to consider submitting a completed Moral Character Determination Form before applying for a license.Close

 Got questions?
 Contact us below or call 877-881-2235